Remi-C/historical_geocoding/doc/database_schema_design_principles.md

  - origin are designated by unique `short_name`,
  - equivalent to a more correct `full_name`.
  - another `description` field allow to explain in detail this origin.
- - a `fuzzy_date`
+ - a `fuzzy_date`, that *represents the date of the numerizing process*, usually not a long time ago !
- - origin may also be associated with `default_spatial_precision`, which is a simple value giving the default spatial precision of an interpretation process.
+ - origin may also be associated with `default_spatial_precision`, which is a simple value giving the default spatial precision of the interpretation process.
+For instance an automatic interpretation process may have an estimated precision of 10 meters, where an human would have an estimated precision of 1 meters.

 #### Geohistorical objects ####